joshuaalley/joshuaalley.github.io/research.md

 - Reassessing the Public Goods Model of Alliances - (2019)
 - Post-Civil War Conflict Management Institutions and FDI -  with Caroline Hartzell (2019)
 - Countering the Adaptable and Resilient: U.S. Foreign Terrorist Organization (FTO) List and Terrorist Attacks - with Hyeran Jo and Brian Phillips (2019)
-- Signaling Restraints: International Engagement and Rebel Groups’ Commitment to International Law- with Hyeran Jo, Yohan Park, and Soren Jordan (2019)
+- Signaling Restraints: International Engagement and Rebel Groups’ Commitment to International Law- with Hyeran Jo, Yohan Park, and Soren Jordan.
+Revise and resubmit at *International Interactions* (2020)